linagora/tmail-lsc/README.md

 ### Users Synchronization

-For example, it can be used to synchronize the users stored in the LDAP of an OBM instance to the James Server(s) of a TMail deployment.
+For example, it can be used to synchronize the users stored in the LDAP of an OBM instance to the TMail Server(s) of a TMail deployment.

 #### Architecture
 Given the following LDAP entries: